kukeiko/entity-space/readme.md

 Then you specify what is a subject of the changes you provide and it generates
 the commit message that is consistent with the commit messages in this repository.

-# Status

-Very much work in progress.
-Immediate goal is to query some data with basic filtering, loaded from an http service.

 # FAQ